patronasxdxd/dev/README.md

 ![Flow of Collateral](images/ETH_flows.svg)

 Collateral in the system lives in three Pools: the ActivePool, the DefaultPool and the StabilityPool.
-When an operation is made, Collateral is transferred in one of three ways:
+When an operation is made, collateral is transferred in one of three ways:

 - From a user to a Pool
 - From a Pool to a user
 - From one Pool to another Pool

 Collateral is recorded on an _individual_ level, but stored in _aggregate_ in a Pool.
-An active Vault with collateral and debt has a struct in the TroveManager that stores its ether collateral value in a uint, but its actual Collateral is in the balance of the ActivePool contract.
+An active Vault with collateral and debt has a struct in the TroveManager that stores its ether collateral value in a uint, but its actual collateral is in the balance of the ActivePool contract.

 Likewise, the StabilityPool holds the total accumulated collateral gains from liquidations for all depositors.